 Automation is another market research trend that can help you do more with a limited budget, in a smaller time frame.
 Studies show that automation made market research more accessible by allowing teams to do 25% more work with 25% less staff and infrastructure.
 Considering the amount of data market researchers have to deal with, shifting to automation is inevitable if they want to keep up with the rapid changes in the market.

 A continuous search for faster, cheaper, and easier solutions, helped the rise of the DIY market research trend.
 It is now easier than ever to select samples, type of reporting, and analyze the results all from one source.
-In-house researches are getting more popular not only due to the automation benefits but also due to the current global crisis which reduced many of the marketing budgets.
+In-house research is getting more popular not only due to the automation benefits but also due to the current global crisis which reduced many marketing budgets.
 A study showed that 70% of market research professionals said they are likely to transition to more DIY tools in the following year.

 AI (Artificial Intelligence)